MaxLSB/MaxLSB/README.md

 # Hello 😊

-I'm Maxence, French Student in M2 MASH (ENS x Paris Dauphine - PSL) & 3rd year at Telecom SudParis, France.
+I'm Maxence, a French Machine Learning Student in the M2 MASH program at ENS/Paris Dauphine-PSL and third-year at Télécom SudParis, France.

 ### Work Experience